astronomer/docs/astro/runtime-release-notes.md

 - Release date: November 14, 2022
 - Airflow version: 2.4.3

-### Support for ARM64 and Apple M1 processors in local development
+### ARM64-based images for faster local development with Apple M1

-:::warning Astro CLI version dependency
+:::caution

-To deploy a project using Astro Runtime 6.0.4 to Astro, you must use Astro CLI version 1.5.0 or later or else the deploy will fail.
+To deploy a project using Astro Runtime 6.0.4 from an Apple M1 computer to Astro, you must use Astro CLI version 1.4.0 or later or else the deploy will fail.
 See [Install the CLI](install-cli.md).

 :::